Azure/application-gateway-kubernetes-ingress/docs/install-new.md

       - [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview)
       - [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes)

-    After the deployment completes, you will find the parameters needed for the steps belw in the Azure Portal's Output window.
-(You can navigate to the deployment's output by following this Path in the [Azure portal](https://portal.azure.com/): `Home 🠆 *resource group* 🠆 Deployments 🠆 *new deployment* 🠆 Outputs`)
+    After the deployment completes, you will find the parameters needed for the steps below in the deployment outputs window.
+(Navigate to the deployment's output by following this path in the [Azure portal](https://portal.azure.com/): `Home 🠆 *resource group* 🠆 Deployments 🠆 *new deployment* 🠆 Outputs`)

     Example:
     ![Deployment Output](images/deployment-output.png)